-STA Excel operates a robust internal quality assurance (IQA) system to ensure that all our training delivery and assessment meets the assessment standards set by the awarding organisations (AO).
+STA Excel operates a robust internal quality assurance (IQA)system to ensure that all our training delivery and assessment meets the assessment standards set by the awarding organisation (AO).
 Equally STA Excel is committed to providing an efficient and high standard of service to all encompassed within the centre.
-Therefore, STA Excel aims to operate a fair and reliable appeals process for learners and centre staff who express concern or dissatisfaction following an assessment decision.
+Therefore, STA Excel aims to operate a fair and reliable appeals process for the learners and centre staff who express concern or dissatisfaction following an assessment decision.

 The centre co-ordinator has the following responsibilities within the appeals policy: